LTheProgrammer/test-puppeteer/README.md

 -open your browser and go to localhost:5173
 -click the buttons, the pdf will be generated and downloaded once ready

-** If you have issue with the node module delete them, upgrade your node.js version, restart the computer and restart the instll-all step.
+** If you have issue with the node module delete them, upgrade your node.js version, restart the computer and restart the install-all step.
 Node.js version used : v22.16